whoami-pantheon/BlackMorror/README.md

 #  BlackMorror - Hyperrealistic Adversary Simulation Engine

-> [!WARNING] \
+> ⚠️ **WARNING** \
-> **Note:** This repository demonstrates the structure and capabilities of BlackMorror.
+> **Note:** This repository demonstrates the **architecture, simulation framework, and capabilities** of BlackMorror.
 Core implementation is proprietary and not included.
+No offensive code or exploits are included.
 Unauthorized use, reproduction, or commercial exploitation is prohibited.

-> Simulate, visualize, and anticipate cyberattacks with fully automated, realistic adversary behavior.
+> Model, visualize, and anticipate cyber attack chains in a controlled simulation environment.

 ---